 The VE Service incorporates the Veeam Virtualization Extensions Shell (VEShell) that extends Windows PowerShell to allow configuration and management of Virtualization Extensions Service through command line.
 VEShell provides a set of its own cmdlets allowing you to automate configuration and monitoring tasks.

 User can manage and configure the VE Service either via the Veeam Virtualization Extensions User Interface, or using the Veeam Virtualization Extensions Shell.

 High-availability, load-balanced monitoring is an option, as the Extensions Service monitors the heartbeat of all registered Collector servers.
 Should any Collector fail, the monitoring jobs will failover and be automatically and optimally distributed to other available Collectors.

 The Extensions Service also monitors the heartbeat of the VMware vCenter server, and will automatically reconfigure Collectors to gather data directly from vSphere hosts if vCenter becomes unavailable.
-For more details see the vCenter Connection Failover section.
+For more details, see section vCenter Connection Failover.

 Veeam Virtualization Extensions UI

 The Veeam Virtualization Extensions UI (Veeam UI) is used to configure the Extensions Service and Collectors.

 The Veeam VMware Collector (Collector) is an installed service, configured and managed remotely by the VE Service.